skip to Main Content

 Example

 Mike establishes a lead trust, valued at $500,000, to benefit the Ballet Austin Foundation.
-The trust will pay the BAF an annual income of 5% of the trust’s value for 15 years, starting with an initial payment of $25,000.
-Mike may receive an income tax deduction for the present value of the payments.
+The trust will pay the BAF an annual distribution of 5% of the trust’s value for 15 years, starting with an initial payment of $25,000.
 After 15 years, the remainder of the trust passes to Mike’s family.
-The trust’s appreciation goes tax-free to his family.

 Benefits to you:

 • You transfer assets to a trust that makes fixed payments to the Ballet Austin Foundation for a specified term.
-When the trust ends, the principal goes to your heirs.
+When the trust ends, the principal goes to your chosen beneficiaries.

-• The gift transfer tax can be lessened or eliminated based on the structure of the annuity payments and the term of the trust.
+• The portion of the contribution benefitting the Ballet Austin Foundation is eligible for the gift tax charitable deduction, and the gift tax consequences can be reduced based on the structure of the annuity payments and the term of the trust.

 IRA or 401(k) Beneficiary Designation